Laurie Latham: Career

-By the mid nineteen-seventies Latham had forged a prolific working relationship with Manfred Mann, which included the hit cover version of Bruce Springteen's Blinded by the Light by Manfred Mann's Earth Band – reaching the number one spot in the USA in February 1977.
+By the mid-1970s, Latham had forged a prolific working relationship with Manfred Mann, which included engineering the hit cover version of Bruce Springsteen's "Blinded by the Light" by Manfred Mann's Earth Band – reaching the number one spot in the US in February 1977.
 He was the producer and engineer for Ian Dury's New Boots and Panties!! and produced the singles "What a Waste" and "Hit Me with Your Rhythm Stick", which went to number one in the UK in 1979.